musicbyjing/language_notes/javascript.md

 #### Arrow function expressions

-- shorter syntax for function expressions
+- Shorter syntax for function expressions
   - Can't use `this`; they use the `this` of the scope in which the object enclosing them is defined
     - Don't use arrow functions as object methods
   - Not hoisted